Top 5 Things Your Mailbox Supplier won’t tell you…but You Need to Know

-They started selling mailboxes online this year by copying and pasting a template from their pesticide website that didn’t work out.
+They started selling mailboxes online by copying and pasting a template from their pesticide website that didn’t work out.
 They just changed a few colors.
 Certainly, they hope their new template will be around if you need a refund or a warranty claim on your mailbox but who knows?

-Tip: Check your mailbox supplier’s longevity.
+Mailbox Supplier Tip #3 – Check your mailbox supplier’s longevity.
 If their website does not post how many years they’ve been in business, look for a supplier that does.
 Mailbox suppliers that have been in business for more than twenty years are much more likely to be there for you in the next twenty years.

 The MailboxWorks has been a leading provider of mailboxes across North America since 1989.
 If you are a sophisticated builder or architect looking at the needs of a large development or apartment complex, we can provide expert guidance and specs on all our commercial mailboxes including cluster mailboxes (CBU mailboxes), horizontal mailboxes, mailbox shelters, and more.
-If you are a residential home owner or looking for mailboxes for your homeowner’s association, we can provide expert guidance in selecting the perfect residential mailbox or cluster mailboxes or multi-mount mailboxes for your needs.
+If you are a residential home owner or looking for mailboxes for your homeowner’s association (HOA), we can provide expert guidance in selecting the perfect residential mailbox or cluster mailboxes or multi-mount mailboxes for your needs.

 4. They’re not looking at what you need.

-Tip: Remember, manufacturers only care about selling you their mailboxes.
+Mailbox Supplier Tip #4 – Remember, manufacturers only care about selling you their mailboxes.
 Instead of listening carefully to your needs and offering you several choices of mailboxes from a variety of mailbox manufacturers, their only option is to sell you what they have not what you need.

 At The MailboxWorks, we carry a wide variety of mailboxes from dozens of mailbox manufacturers.
 We will help you find the perfect mailbox for your home or business.
 Whether you are looking for a commercial mailbox, a residential mailbox, a cluster mailbox, horizontal mailbox, wall mount mailbox, post mount mailbox, or a novelty mailbox, we have an incredibly wide selection for your exact needs.